morrowind-modding/morrowind-modding.github.io/content/MMW Design & Planning/Manual of Style - 36 Sermons of MMW/Formatting Guidelines.md

 - **Visual clarity**: Avoid cluttering links
 - **Relevance**: Ensure links are relevant to the content of the article
-- **First-come**, first-served: Only the first mentioned instance should contain a link
+- **First-come, first-served**: Only the first mentioned instance should contain a link

 #### Visual Clarity